Swati7819/Ice-cream-website/README.md

-# Simple-Ice-cream-webiste
+#Ice-Cream-Website :
-This is simple ice cream website which is made through a basic knowledge of html and css.
+This project is a simple application of various concept of html and css, which list down the common flavours of ice cream and thier additional information.
+The project is made responsive using CSS media queries which responds to screen sizes of a mobile, tablets, laptops and extra large screens.